 Excerpt

-He stands there like a guilty schoolboy.
-Shoulders slumped, hands protectively cupping his now very unimpressive junk.
+He stands there like a schoolboy who’s been caught.
+His shoulders slumped, his hands protectively covering his now tiny dick.

-Soaking wet, he’s in the doorway between my bedroom and the bathroom.
-Water drips from his hair, pooling on the floor.
-Not exactly the sight you want first thing in the morning.
+He stands soaking wet in the doorway between the bedroom and the bathroom.
+Water runs from the tips of his hair, small drops collecting on the floor.
+Not exactly the sight you want to see in the morning.
 Especially not after a night like last night.

-"Should I come back later?
-Or maybe grab us some breakfast?"
-His voice sounds almost hopeful, like he actually thinks last night meant something.
+”Should I come back to your place?
+Or maybe get breakfast?”
+His voice sounds almost hopeful, as if he believes that last night meant something.
 Something deeper.
-But his appearance says otherwise.
-My head is pounding, and sex is the last thing on my mind.
-Actually, scratch that—it's the last thing I want right now.
+But the look on his face tells me otherwise.
+My head is throbbing, and I’m not in the mood for sex.
+Quite the opposite, in fact.

-He was expecting more.
-Something beyond a simple goodbye.
-Any second now, he’s going to ask for my number.
+He probably expected more.
+Something more than a simple goodbye.
+In a moment, he’ll ask me for my number.
 I can already feel the awkwardness building.
-Please don’t cry.
-Time to be firm.
-No room for pity.
+Hopefully, he won’t burst into tears.
+Now I have to stay strong and consistent.
+There’s no room for pity.

-"No, you’re gonna dry off now, and then you’ll have to go," I say as calmly and firmly as possible.
-"It was nice, but that’s it.
-No breakfast.
-I have to work."
+”No, dry yourself off and then you have to go, unfortunately,” I say as calmly and firmly as possible. ”It was nice, but that’s all it is.
+And breakfast is canceled.
+I have to work.”

-Not like I can tell him my fridge is empty because I’m broke.
-And honestly, I just want my peace.
-End it before it gets annoying.
+I can’t very well tell him that the fridge is empty because I’m broke.
+And I just want to be left alone now.
+Stoping it before it gets annoying.

-He looked better last night.
-One of those nights where you convince yourself a guy is decent-looking—if the lighting is right and the alcohol blurs things a bit.
+He looked better yesterday.
+One of those nights when you convince yourself that the guy looks pretty decent when the light is right and the alcohol clouds your vision a little.
 But in daylight?
-Yeah… some things are best left in the dark.
+Well, there are some things that are better left in the dark.

-I point toward the stack of towels in the bathroom.
-"Grab one, and then you really have to go."
+I point to the stack of towels in the bathroom. ”Take one, and then you have to go, I’m sorry.”

 Don’t sound too harsh.
-Maybe I feel a little bad—actually, no, I don’t.
-The sooner he’s gone, the better.
-This was over before it even started.
+Maybe I feel a little sorry for him—no, actually, I don’t.
+The sooner he’s out of here, the better.
+It’s clearly over for me before it could even begin.

-"It’s Sunday, and you have to work?"
+”It’s Sunday, you have to work?”
 He sounds surprised.
-He probably pictured a cozy morning.
+He was probably imagining a cozy morning.
 Brunch.
-Maybe a lazy post-hookup round two.
-Fresh rolls for breakfast?
+Maybe with some kind of erotic encore from the night before.
+Rolls for breakfast?
 Mine?
-Oh god, domestic vibes incoming.
+Oh God, bourgeoisie on the march.

-A few minutes later, he’s back.
-Now dressed in jeans and a T-shirt, shoulders sagging even lower.
+After a few minutes, he came back out of the bathroom.
+Now dressed in a T-shirt and jeans.
+His shoulders slumped even lower than before.
 He leans awkwardly against the doorframe, unsure of what to do or say next.

 Another Excerpt

-The city is like a sea, filled with reefs and sandbanks, harbors and bays.
-We navigate by sound, maybe by old maps.
+The city is like an ocean, with reefs and sandbanks, harbors and bays.
+We navigate by ear, perhaps by maps.
 But in the fog, we are all the same.
-Alone, searching for safety.
+Alone and searching for safety.

 And Another Excerpt